16 ways to drive traffic and increase ranking to your website

 - High-quality, relevant content.
 This means content that humans (not just search engines) want to read and find useful.
 Relevance is judged by the search term or related terms being included in the page text.

 - Increase read times.
 It used to be the case that the more times you used a particular keyword on a page, the better it would rank.
 However, this is now seen as over-optimization and is likely to be penalized with a lower search listing.
 Instead, use enough keywords to get noticed and then back that with a quality, engaging article that will keep visitors on your site.

 - Properly structured.
 Use appropriate HTML tags for headings, images, etc. Aim for shorter paragraphs and sections.
 An article with under 300 words per section is ideal.

 - Mobile-friendly.
 The page is easy to use and read on mobile devices.
-Anyone whose website isn’t mobile-friendly in 2020 isn’t going to make the cut.
+Anyone whose website isn’t mobile-friendly in 2020 isn’t going to cut it.

 - Fast load time.
 Your website should load within the first three seconds of visiting.
 You may have tons of animations, images, and ads that you want to cram in, but these things just slow down your load times and get in the user’s way.

 - Use links from other high-quality websites.
-Quality beats quantity, and a few links from authority websites are infinitely more valuable than thousands of low-quality links from comments and article directories.
-Even better is incorporating relevant links to your own website.
+Quality beats quantity, and a few links from authority websites are infinitely more valuable than thousands of low-quality links.
+Incorporating relevant links into your own website is even better.